 The end results are significantly inferior to what you would get from the top-tier phones of today, but then you're paying significantly less for them – and for a lot of people who aren't producing enlarged canvas prints of their snaps, the Moto G9 Power is going to offer enough in the photography department.

 We like the look of the phone too, especially considering its price, and it comes with a large (if low resolution) screen.
-While we should point out that there are a whole host of good, cheap phones around at the moment – including the Moto G9 Play and Moto G9 Plus, by the way – the Moto G9 Power is one of the best when it comes to that all-important value for money metric.
+While we should point out that there are a whole host of good, affordable handsets around at the moment – including the Moto G9 Play and Moto G9 Plus, by the way – the Moto G9 Power is one of the very best cheap phones.

 Moto G9 Power price and availability